|

 a person being considered for membership at Rotorua West is invited

-by a member/sponsor to attend one or more of our club meetings to
+by to attend one or more of our club meetings to

 learn more about Rotary and meet some of our members.
 The sponsor